vratidc/vratidc.github.io/_posts/2025-03-17-worshop-iiitj.md

 </figure>

 ### Synopsis
 <i>On the 5th anniversary of a life-altering event, two old friends, Robin and Vanya, find themselves weighed down by unresolved emotions and a fractured bond.
 Once inseparable, time and tragedy have left scars that have not fully healed.<br><br>As they revisit the familiar halls where their friendship began, old memories, laughter, and unspoken emotions resurface.
-With tensions still lingering, they must face what drove them apart and decide if healing is still possible.<br>"Ek Din" is a heartfelt tale of friendship, guilt, and the journey toward forgiveness.</i>
+With tensions still lingering, they must face what drove them apart and decide if healing is still possible.<br><br>"Ek Din" is a heartfelt tale of friendship, guilt, and the journey toward forgiveness.</i>

 <small>Experience: Sitting - Revolving Chair</small>